Comala: Comala municipality

 The Zacualpan Cultural Center was constructed in 1996 by the state government through the Instituto Colimense de Cultura.
 It is dedicated to the community history and indigenous identity and includes agrarian implements and documents, arms from the Mexican Revolution, pieces of the old railroad and testimonies from the Cristero War.
 There are also documents related to the Indio Alonso, who was assassinated here, and photographs related to the medicinal plants in the area.

 The Suchitlán Community Museum was established the local community and the municipal government, located in the arches alongside the main garden area of the community.
 It consists of a single hall with murals of the town, wooden masks, traditional tools, musical instruments and dolls representing traditional dances.
 The museum also contains documents related to the establishment of the Suchitlán ejido.

 Local religious festivals include the feast of the Virgin of Candelaria in Suchitlán on 2 February, Saint James on 25 January and Isidor the Laborer on 15 May in Zacualpan.
 Suchitlán is known for its traditional dances, such as “morenos,” “gallitas,” “negros,” “sonjaeros” and “del rebozo.”
 Zacualpan's noted dance is the Danza de Conquista.
-Suchitlán has an annual carnival, celebrated with foods and drink such as nijayote, pinole and sour oranges.
+Suchitlán has an annual carnival, celebrated with foods and drink such as nejayote, pinole and sour oranges.
 The opening ceremony features people with crowns and scepters made of bread, flowers and necklaces who give solemn and emotional speeches.
 One special guest treated this was Rigoberta Menchú.
 During festivals in Comala, it is traditional for women to dress up in costumes meant to imitate indigenous dress, and form a procession to announce rodeos called jaripeos as well as an event called Día de los Hijos Ausentes.
 During the festival of La Caja, dancing horses create a show accompanied by music.
 In various locations in the municipality, Independence Day is celebrated with horse and foot races by people of all ages.
 During the Feast of Saint John in Zacualpan, the winners receive prizes such as pigs, hens and turkeys.

 Mostly modern pop and norteño music is popular in the municipality.
 However, it does have nine well-known bands that play traditional music on wind instruments.
 One event in which this music is commonly played is at bullfights.